Gangstaaaaa/pma-voice-enhanced/README.md

 ## PLEASE NOTE: Currently master branch has some breaking changes

+if you experience the hud not talking make sure you enable voice chat cause I had the same issue.

 If you previously used `voice_defaultPhoneVolume` you will instead need to use `voice_defaultCallVolume` If you previously used `voice_enablePhones` you will instead need to use `voice_enableCalls`